nrskt/helery/README.md

    The function get the option which broker url, queue name and configuration file path.

+   If you want to use custom configuration for your app, You can use `-c or --config` option.
+The Option represents the configuration file path.

+   For example, You can write the DB connection info which use for your app.

     ```Haskell
     main :: IO ()
     options <- parseCommandLineOption